pedesen/plogx/README.md

 plogx
 =====

-plogx is a webinterface for nginx log items stored in a mongodb database
+plogx is a Flask webapp, which analyses nginx log items stored in a mongodb database